riboflavin/test-framer-sync/compare/fireflies-ai-vs-avoma.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Fireflies.ai and Avoma
 Fireflies.ai:
 - Pros: Wide compatibility with various platforms, detailed summaries and action items after meetings, feature-rich for deeper insights, easy setup process.
 - Cons: Free plan limitations encourage upgrades, transcription accuracy around 90%, cluttered UI with slight learning curve, excessive email notifications.

 Avoma:
 - Pros: Highly accurate transcriptions, excellent AI summaries and highlights, clear speaker separation and labeling in notes, workflow integrations for streamlined follow-ups.
 - Cons: No free tier, expensive pricing for full features, complex for new users with a learning curve, occasional issues with meeting bot timing and speaker identification.
-In general, users say that Fireflies.ai: - Wide compatibility – works with Zoom, Teams, Meet, etc. via bot​reddit.com .
-- Detailed summaries & action items emailed after each meeting​g2.com .
-- Feature-rich (keywords, sentiment, task assignments) for deeper insights​reddit.com .
-- Easy setup; “just invite the bot and it works” feedback from users​g2.com
-..
-However, they also say: - Free plan limits (few monthly minutes, storage 0.8k min) encourage upgrade​reddit.com .
-- Transcription ~90% accurate, some errors with accents or jargon​reddit.com .
-- UI can feel cluttered due to many features, slight learning curve​reddit.com .
-- Lots of email notifications (every meeting by default) – can overwhelm heavy meeting users​g2.com ..
-In general, users say that Avoma: - Highly accurate transcriptions, ensures no detail is lost​g2.com .
-- Excellent AI summaries and highlights make review easy​g2.com .
-- Speaker separation and labeling is very clear in notes​g2.com .
-- Workflow integrations (CRM sync, calendar, etc.) streamline follow-ups..
-However, they also say: - No free tier (only a trial); requires paid plan from the start.
-- Expensive for full features (advanced plans ~$59–79 user/mo)​avoma.com
-.
-- Complex for new users – many features mean a learning curve (setup & onboarding effort).
-- Meeting bot sometimes joins a bit late or misses a speaker name​g2.com ..
 | Feature                        | Fireflies.ai               | Avoma                      |
 |-------------------------------|----------------------------|----------------------------|
 | Trial/Free Plan               | ✅ Free plan (limited)      | ❌ Trial only              |